Blythex/GitHubSearcher/README.md

 # GitHubSearcher
  Change it to your API !
-The serach Quer is "sk-" + 48 parts
+The serach Query is "sk-" + 48 parts